Yaarn/yaarn.github.io/pages/agency/using-yaarn/dashboard.md

 The dashboard is your central place for tracking activities, metrics, news and more across all of your clients.

-When you log into Yaarn, you'll automatically be taken to your dashboard.
+When you log into Pressto, you'll automatically be taken to your dashboard.

 Here you can see: